The Seeker's Guide to Peyote

 In arid regions of central Mexico, southern Texas, and southern New Mexico, grows a special small round cactus called peyote.

-The long-lasting mystical experience that results from eating the flesh of peyote can be used for personal transformation, spiritual exploration, or even healing.
-Peyote is used by the Native American Church to treat alcohol dependence, and some suggest it could be a more effective treatment than anything that’s currently available.
+Peyote is used by the Native American Church to treat alcohol dependence, and there are indications that it could be a more effective treatment than any of the currently available ones.

 This guide is intended for those who would like to experience Peyote in a safe, legal framework.
 It should be used for harm reduction and education purposes only, and contains no advice about obtaining prohibited substances.